kyleaoman/rockstar/README.md

     Note that `check_realloc_s()` is defined in `check_syscalls.h`.
 It is generally a good idea to use the IO routines defined in that header, as they will automatically halt the program if they encounter any errors reading, writing, or opening files, making debugging much easier.
 Routines helpful for reading Fortran-unformatted files and files encoded in a different endianness are available from `io/io_util.h`.

     The particle structure is very simple; it is described in `particle.h`.
 Your routine should convert everything to Rockstar's internal units: i.e., comoving Mpc/h for positions and non-comoving km/s for peculiar velocities.
-Your routine should also set as many config variables as possible (e.g., `BOX_SIZE`, `PARTICLE_MASS`, cosmology, etc.) from the data header, as that will reduce the chance for errors in the analysis from incorrectly-supplied config variables.
+Your routine should also set as many config variables as possible (e.g., `BOX_SIZE`, `PARTICLE_MASS`, cosmology, current scale factor, etc.) from the data header, as that will reduce the chance for errors in the analysis from incorrectly-supplied config variables.

     Once you have created a new `io/io_mytype.c` file, you should create a corresponding header file and include it in `io/meta_io.c`.
 You can then add a new condition in the `read_particles()` routine in `io/meta_io.c` to call your code when the `FILE_FORMAT` variable matches your filetype.
 Finally, you should add the new `io/io_mytype.c` file to the `Makefile` so that it gets compiled along with the other Rockstar source code.